-Operation Encompass is the notification from Cleveland Police to the College that a child (under 18) may have been affected by a domestic incident.
-Operation Encompass ensures that the safeguarding team are informed.
-The safeguarding team can then use the information, in confidence, to ensure the wellbeing of the learner.
+Operation Encompass is the notification from Police forces to the College that a child (under 18) may have been affected by a domestic incident.
+Operation Encompass ensures that key adults within the Student Experience and Wellbeing team are informed so that they may use the information, in confidence, to ensure the wellbeing of the learner.
 The College will look to make provisions or adjustments to assist the learner.